danpeirce/danpeirce.github.io/2018/oled-v1.2/readme.md

 Photogate Timer Repository
 --------------------------

+### pickmode2620

+The pickmode2620 branch allows selection of different operating modes.

+1. Stopwatch
+2. Photogate
+    1.  continual update
+    2.  keep first time measured
+3. Pendulum
+4. Pulse
+5. Picket Fence 1

+The descriptions at <https://github.com/danpeirce/photogate-box-ssd1306term> are updated more frequently than the descriptions of the modes found here.

+When the timer box is powered up window 1 of the display will cycle displaying possible mode selections in a repeating sequence.
+The **mode select** button allows one to select the mode.

+The pickmode2620 differs from the pickmode branch in thaat it was updated for the PIC18F2620.
+The project was started on a breadboard using a PIC18F4525 as it happened to be available.
+The intent was to use the PIC18F2620 on the final project as it is physically smaller.

+#### Stopwatch mode

+When the Stopwatch mode is selected the **mode select** button becomes the Start/Stop button.
+During timing window 2 of the display shows **- - -**.
+When timing is stopped the time will be displayed in window 2.
+Time is reset automatically if/when the Start/Stop button is pressed again.
+The Mode Reset button will restart the timer with window 1 cycling the available modes.

+#### Photogate

+The Photogate mode will time the duration between negative going edges on the photogate1 input.

+#### Pendulum

+The Pendulum mode is similar to Photogate mode but is displays the total period of a swinging pendulum.

+#### Pulse

+The Pulse mode times the duration from falling edge to rising edge.
+Currently this mode runs once and returns to the mode selection state with the time displayed in window 2.

+#### Picket Fence 1

+This mode measures the duration between the first falling edge (the trigger point) and each of eight subsequent falling edges.
+None of the times are displayed until they have all been recorded.
+The display will then continuously cycle through and display each time.

+### Historical Notes (before pickmode2620 was created)

 The old Git PIC MCU photogate box repository was imported into a new repository and will be modified to make use of the graphics display terminal.

 -   <https://github.com/danpeirce/photogate-box-ssd1306term#photogate-box>